mRs-/Black-Friday-Deals/README.md

 ## 📈 Business Software
 ### 💸 [Appfigures](https://appfigures.com/account/upgrade?p=BF2350S) - Grow your downloads with powerful and intuitive tools for App Store Optimization and Competitor Intelligence.
 50% with code BF2350S.
 ### 💰 [Astro](https://tryastro.app) App Store Optimization tool for Apple Developers Improve your app visibility and increase your revenue.
 Astro provides you with the most up-to-date data directly from Apple Search Ads.
 40% Off with **KXMTK1MA**.
+### 💸 [WishKit](https://www.wishkit.io/) Build better products with customer feedback.
+Collect and analyze feedback and feature requests in one place.
+50% Off with `BLACKFRIDAY23`.

 ## 🏃🏻‍♀️ Health & Fitness Software
 ### 💸 [DogNote - Pet journal](https://dognote.app) - App for journaling pet-related activities with your family.
 40% off Annual Plan.